jholzem/artifact_regularization_for_gans/README.md

 ## Installation

+NOTE: This readme was written to reproduce our experiments on the Leonhard cluster.
+The necessary code will be downloaded when the steps are followed.
+The code which was submitted with the report is meant for inspection purposes.

 Clone the GitHub repository in the Leonhard cluster's $SCRATCH folder and update its cited submodules
 ```bash
 cd $SCRATCH